Orderization/black_souls_save_editor/README.md

 ## Prerequisite

 This tool needs NodeJS and Electron.
-Make sure they have been installed.
+Make sure that they have been installed.

 If your Electron is not named as "Electron39", you should change this string in the file package.json, updating to your specific command of Electron.